My son doesn't look so good there, does he?

 Since you would typically be using this blend on a child during the day and at nighttime, I recommend using Fractionated Coconut Oil to avoid the staining of clothing and sheets.

-I hope this helps you when you are in need, and I sure hope that you don't need it in the summertime like we did.
+I hope this helps you when you are in need.

 Why This Company for Essential Oils?